ludlovian/teme/README.md

 Creates a copy of this teme.

-Whilst you can run multiple iterators over a teme, this command will ensure that an iterator is created to grab the data from this point on.
+Whilst you can run multiple iterators over a teme, this command will ensure that an iterator is created now to grab the data from this point on.

 ### .map(fn, ctx) => Teme

 Like the array method, this applies a function to each value in the stream, yielding the result.

 The second argument is a context, which is passed through unaltered to each invocation.

 ### .filter(fn) => Teme